A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to

 Working as a barristers' clerk, you are responsible for running the administration and business activities of barristers' chambers.
 Your role is integral to the success of a set of chambers, both as a legal practice and as a business.

 You must be familiar with court procedures and etiquette and will develop an expertise in the type of law undertaken by your chambers.

 This is a demanding but rewarding role, for which you need to possess a combination of commercial acumen, legal knowledge and strong interpersonal skills.

-The term 'clerk' is historical and does not accurately reflect the level of responsibility, coordination of workload, marketing and financial management you will undertake.
+The term 'clerk' is historical and does not accurately reflect the level of responsibility, coordination of workload, marketing and financial management you'll undertake.
 As a result, clerks in some chambers may have other job titles, such as practice assistant or assistant practice manager.

 In Scotland, the equivalent role is advocates' clerk.

 You should not view this job as a way to become a barrister, as chambers may struggle to offer a pupillage to someone who has been working for them as a clerk due to conflict of interest.

 - manage the diary and practice, including all activities relating to the barrister getting to and from court

-- manage fees, ensuring barristers' fees are created for the work they do and are collected
+- ensure barristers' fees are created and collected for their work

 - market and develop the business to maintain the supply of work

 - find statutory and case law materials

 - carry books, papers and robes to court

 - deliver urgent documents to other chambers